We seek to influence the decisions and policies of people in power to address the underlying causes of poverty.

 Advocacy around the world

 Globally, Tearfund, our local partners, and the communities we work with, are campaigning on a wide range of poverty, human rights and environmental issues.
 For example, we are advocating for governments to reduce taxes on renewable energy technologies in several countries.
-We are also a core member of the Renew Our World campaign, which is active in 20 countries with a current focus on calling for a fair recovery from the coronavirus pandemic and a sustainable future for all creation.
+We are also a core member of the Renew Our World campaign, which is active in 20 countries.
+This campaign is currently focused on calling for a fair recovery from the coronavirus pandemic and ensuring a sustainable future for all creation.

 The church and advocacy

 It is part of the mission of the church to speak out against injustice, defend people living in poverty, hold those in power to account, and empower people to speak out for themselves.